About Ski Pass Options in Meribel

 You can buy your Meribel-Mottaret or Meribel passes online but before you buy anything we recommend you check the weather forecasts on arrival, or speak to your accommodation provider who should be able to advise you of the best options - before you spend money on the wrong kind of pass for you or if the weather will be inclement.

-The 3 Valleys is the largest linked ski area in the world and anyone of intermediate ability and above usually takes advantage of the full area pass.
+The 3 Valleys is the largest linked ski area in the world and anyone of intermediate ability and above usually takes advantage of the full area 3 Valleys Pass.
 It offers unlimited access to 180 lifts, 600kms of piste and 8 resorts: Meribel/Mottaret, Courchevel, La Tania, Val Thorens, Les Menuires/St Martin, Orelle and Brides Les Bains.

-The Meribel Valley is situated at the heart of the 3 Valley’s skiing area and has 150km of piste in its own right.
+The local area pass, Meribel Valley Pass, covers, as the name suggest, the Meribel valley.
+Situated at the heart of the 3 Valley’s skiing area the Meribel valley has 150km of piste in its own right.
 If you are a complete beginner or have 1-2 weeks of skiing or boarding experience, you will probably find that the Meribel Valley pass has more than enough to keep you challenged and entertained during your stay.
-Alternatively, if you don’t plan on skiing hard all day, every day, this local area pass will also suit you, and remember, passes of 2 days + can be upgraded on a daily basis to include the whole of the 3 Valley area.
 There is also a 3 hour Meribel Valley pass, valid for 3 consecutive hours of skiing starting any time.

-Most beginners will buy a Méribel Valley lift pass which covers 150km of piste but also gives the option of buying a one-day extension to the rest of the Three Valleys.
+Most beginners will buy a local area Méribel Valley lift pass which covers 150km of piste but also gives the option of buying a one-day extension for the full area 3 Valleys.
 Another alternative for beginners is to buy a pass which covers approximately half of the Meribel valley and is slightly cheaper than the full Meribel Valley pass.
 If you are staying in Mottaret you will buy a Mottaret Pass, and if you are staying in Meribel, you will buy the Meribel Alpina pass.

 An even smaller area of the Meribel Valley is covered by the Mini-pass.
 Complete beginners who want to save money might consider using the free beginner lifts for the first day or so, and then progress to buying a Mini-pass which give access to a limited number of the gentler slopes in Meribel & Mottaret.
 The disadvantage of this is that you will need to queue up each day to buy your day pass, and if you are in ski school lessons, your instructor may decide to take the group to another area which is not covered by your pass.
 It is generally easier to buy a week-long pass.